 There are a number of different ways that you can release equity on a buy to let property.
 That includes remortgaging, getting a further advance or taking out a secured loan.
 Let’s discuss each in a little more detail.

 As the name suggests, this involves taking out a new mortgage on your BTL property.
-You must borrow enough to cover the balance of the property’s current mortgage (if there is one) plus the amount of capital you wish to borrow.
+To release equity on a buy to let mortgage you must borrow enough to cover the balance of the property’s current mortgage (if there is one) plus the amount of capital you wish to borrow.
 For example, if you owe £75,000 on the mortgage and want to borrow £25,000, you would need to take out a new mortgage for £100,000 with a new lender.

 Buy to let further advance